Segnaly-2021/Fraud_detection/README.md

 This project is an on-going project!!!

-It's not yet finished.
+It's not finished yet.

-You'll find for each ml algorithms a mardown cell that shows some mathematical background to explain what's going on under the hood.
+You'll find for each ml algorithm a mardown cell that shows some mathematical background to explain what's going on under the hood.